 It blows me away that WPEngine offers free Genesis Framework and StudioPress Themes with my hosting package.
 I wanted to use these themes for so long but I couldn’t justify the expense and now … well, I’m thrilled because everyone knows that StudioPress themes are the best ever.

-Here are several themes I selected to get you started.
-But don’t stop with these, check out all the themes on WP Engine to ensure that you get the right theme for you.
+Below you will find six themes out of the 35+ themes that StudioPress offers.
+So be sure to check out all the themes on WP Engine to ensure that you get the right theme for you.
 Remember, these are premium themes so no matter what theme you select, you get all the features you need for a professional, polished website with minimal effort.

-But, before you begin, remember that these themes are free if you have a WP Engine hosting account.
+Also, remember that everyone of the 35+ StudioPress themes are free if you have a WP Engine hosting account.
 I caution you because as you click through the images below you will be taken to pages where there are prices listed for these themes.
 The prices are high so I don’t want you to be taken back because the prices are included in your WP Engine hosting account and that is one of the most attractive offers by a web hosting company that I have come across in the 20 years I’ve been building websites.

 My go-to vendor for professional images of every type, size, shape, color, and topic is Creative Market.
 I sometimes spend hours going through Creative Market graphics and use my imagination to wonder how they would look in different online settings.
 It’s like escaping to a dream world.
 The point is, I assure you that you’ll find whatever you need for your online marketing or home creatives from this source.
 What’s even better is they are much more affordable than many other comparable venues.

-Check out the three collections that I’ve curated for myself and clients.
-To see the entire collections, click on the images below.
+Check out the collections that I’ve curated for you.
+To see the entire collection(s), click on the images below.

 Powered by Creative Market